 Gone are the days of collecting and storing bundles of business cards in your wallet (or, more realistically, inevitably misplacing them).
 Now, with a business card scanner app and the click of a button, you can scan business cards directly into your phone and store an unlimited number of contacts.
 But the best business card scanning apps don't stop with scanning and storage—they also come with plenty of other features that can help you be more efficient, organized, and connected.

-To help you find the right business card scanner software, we tested several dozen apps—including the ones already included in your phone, CRM apps with card scanners, and those designed with both general and specific users in mind.
-A lot of the options are starting to share many of the same features, so I narrowed the list down to the five that do it best.
+To help you find the right business card scanner software, I tested several dozen apps—including the ones already included in your phone, CRM apps with card scanners, and those designed with both general and specific users in mind.
+A lot of the options are starting to share the same features, so I narrowed the list down to the five that do it best.

-Here are our picks for the five best business card scanners.
-Click on any app to learn more about why we chose it, or keep reading for more context on business card readers.
+Here are my picks for the five best business card scanners.
+Click on any app to learn more about why I chose it, or keep reading for more context on business card readers.